gdmello/t.i.l/certificates.md

 * webserver returns public key and certificate
 * browser possesses the public key of the CA and verifies the CA signature in the Certificate and thus trusts the certificate and the public key in it.
-* Broweser then uses the public key to enrcypt/decrypt data to/from the webserver (maybe with a temporary symmetric key)
+* Browser then uses the public key to enrcypt/decrypt data to/from the webserver (maybe with a temporary symmetric key)

 Format
 ======